live-alchemy/portfolio/src/pages/2022-10-10-journey-into-horsemanship/index.md

 </p>

 Herein follows a list of supplies I recommend for anyone looking to do this work in the future for reference:

+- Gum Boots, insulated, Muck brand
+- Gore-tex lined leather boots, Meindly recommened, higher than ankle also ideal
+- Helly Hansen Helox rain gear, coat and pants
+- Gaiters
+- Crocs/sandals
+- Thermarest (+repair kit) or bed roll
+- Warm sleeping, -9 minimum
+- Hunting backpack ~50L or more
+- Book, journal, pen
+- Trail Axe and saddle fastener
+- Folding saw, pruning saw, saddle fastener
+- Lighters
+- Floss, toothbrush, toothpaste
+- Soap
+- Towel
+- Water bottle, at least 2L
+- Leather work gloves
+- Leather waterproofing treatment, good for gloves and boots
+- Warm mits for riding
+- Knives + sharpening stone
+- Brim hat
+- Puffy jacket
+- Bandana + buff
+- Synthetic layers as well as wool
+- Headlamp + spare set of batteries
+- 1st aid kit
+- Space blanket
+- Storm proof matches/fire starter
+- Day pack
+- Binoculars, spotting scope optional imo
+- 30 gauge lever action rifle + saddle scabbard
+- Titanium spork

+Additionally, if you like to eat well or are particular, bring as much food as you!
+I also like to drink tea so a thermos goes a long way.
+Beyond that, I also packed my own butane and cook stove so that I was independant, this was nice to bring along on cold days too for a warm drink on the trail.
+Lastly, I always had my own ultralight tent or bivy and I found that to be an asset on occasion, but the outfit had numerous tents so I didn't need to have it.
+An ultralight tarp would not be amiss for emergency shelter

+And for real, lastly, this is a loose transcription of a poster in the wrangler bunk house at bug lake, I found it to be pretty spot on:

+## WANTED: Wrangler at Bug Lake

+### NO EXPERIENCE REQUIRED

+- Must be able to survice sub zero temperatures
+- Must enjoy working 23 hours per day
+- Must thrive on little to no sleep and have excellent night vision
+- Capable of surviving on little food of negligible nutrition
+- Excellent horse catching skills an asset
+- Inability to complain is mandatory
+- Maintain an agreeable disposition at all times
+- Does dishes without being asked every night
+- Be ready to change plans at a moments notice
+- Little concern for personal welfare desired
+- Rappeling and climbing skills are very welcome